datamade/searchable-map-template-csv/README.md

 Once you've made your changes, you'll want to test the map to make sure it works.
 To view it in your browser, you'll need to run a web server on your computer.
 It can be any web server, but here are some ones I suggest using:

 * HTTP Party's [http-server](https://github.com/http-party/http-server).
 Once its installed, you can run `npx http-server . -c-1` from the command line.
-* If you have python installed, you can run this from the command line: `python -m SimpleHTTPServer`
+* If you have python installed, you can run this from the command line (note, you can see what version of python you have by typing `python --version):
+  - python 2: `python -m SimpleHTTPServer`
+  - python 3: `python -m http.server`
 * If you have one you'd like to add to this list (especially one for Windows machines, please [add a comment to this issue](https://github.com/datamade/searchable-map-template-csv/issues/13))

 ### Step 4: Debugging - common issues/troubleshooting